exercism/java/exercises/concept/calculator-conundrum/.docs/introduction.md

 This type of exception is checked at compile-time: methods that throw checked exceptions should specify this in their method signature, and code calling a method that might throw a checked exception is required to handle it or the code will not compile.

-All exceptions in Java that do not inherit from `RuntimeException` or `Error` are considered checked exceptions.
+All checked exceptions are subclasses of `Exception` that do not extend `RuntimeException`.

 #### Unchecked exceptions